 A Hub for Wilderness Research

-The Opal Creek Research Station at Jawbone Flats is a low-elevation research hub within the 35,000-acre Opal Creek Wilderness and Scenic Recreation Areas, on the traditional lands of the Santiam Bands of the Molalla and Kalapuya Tribes.
+The Opal Creek Field Station at Jawbone Flats is a low-elevation research hub within the 35,000-acre Opal Creek Wilderness and Scenic Recreation Areas, on the traditional lands of the Santiam Bands of the Molalla and Kalapuya Tribes.
 Following the 2020 Beachie Creek Fire, the station offers a rare opportunity for studying post-fire recovery, ecosystem resilience, and human-caused climate disruption.
 Researchers are able to study and document changes across the full ecological gradient—from unburned old-growth to mosaic and severely burned stands, including riparian and upland areas on varied slopes and aspects—to gain critical insights into post-fire ecosystem assembly and forest resilience.
 This work aims to inform adaptive responses to increased fire regimes and disturbances across Pacific Northwest forests and to guide future conservation efforts.
 The station provides a field environment with essential amenities, including lodging, off-grid power, wireless internet access, and a gear shuttle, to support fieldwork.
 To arrange a visit or discuss your research, please contact Opal Creek’s Program Director, Megan Selvig, at mselvig@opalcreek.org or 503-882-0399.

-Current Research Underway
+Current Projects Underway

 Through a combination of long-term monitoring, field studies, and community science, our research focuses on the following areas: